rosaadaline/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that code is read far more often than it's written, so always consider the next person who will interact with your code."

 This encapsulates the importance of clarity and conciseness in coding, advocating for the principle of 'KISS' (Keep It Simple, Stupid) and promoting good software design practices that enhance longevity and collaboration.

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out the steps you needto take and the resources you will need.
+Knowing what you want to achieve and how to go about it will save you time and frustration later on.
+ -- 212个字符